mzpqnxow/dnspyjson/README.md

 For more details, see `wrap_query()` in `tests/test.py`

 It is recommended that you use that wrapper function `dnspyjson.dns_answer_to_json` as opposed to trying to use the `json.JSONEncoder` subclass () directly.
-It's not as straightforward as specfying `cls=dnspyjson.DNSEncoder`.
-You're welcome to do it anyway if you'd like, it would look roughly like this:
+For one, it's not as straightforward as specifying `cls=dnspyjson.DNSEncoder` on an `Answer` object.
+If you do so, you will be missing the isoformat of the expiration time, though this may not be important to you.
+You're welcome to do it anyway if you'd like, but model it after the wrapper function to see how to do it properly!
+Roughly, it looks as follows:

 ```
     assert isinstance(answer, dns.resolver.Answer)
+    # Create some artificial values for prettier output
+    answer.__dict__['expiration_isoformat'] = datetime.datetime.utcfromtimestamp(int(answer.expiration)).isoformat()
     exclude_keys = [] if include_response_blob is True else ['response']
     structured_answer_string = json.dumps(
         {k: v for k, v in answer.__dict__.items() if k not in exclude_keys},